Pluvie/ion/README.md

 ## Introduction

-⚡️ION⚡️ is a C substratum that aims to provide many useful features through *syntax elegance* and *semantic cohesion*.
-It is designed to be a single library to be included directly in your source code.
+⚡️ION⚡️ is a C library that aims to provide many useful features through *syntax elegance* and *semantic cohesion*.

+It is designed to be a single header to be included directly in your source code.
+Due to its innovative approach, its main audience are brand new projects or complete refactors.

 ## Features